 Sure – just as we like to be with others clothed.

-Um…. well isn’t it a bit embarassing for men… how do they avoid becoming aroused/getting an erection with nude women around?
+Um…. well isn’t it a bit embarrassing for men… how do you avoid becoming aroused/getting an erection with other nude people around?

-This is an extremely rare occurance.
-If you are unfortunate enough to have this happen to you.
-Just relax, lie face down for a bit, or if near the water, take a dip.
+This is an extremely rare occurrence because INA events are held in a respectful and non sexual environment.
+If you are unfortunate enough to have this happen to you just relax, lie face down for a bit, or if near the water, take a dip.
 Do what you can to cover up, as failure to do so would change your status from being an ordinary naturist, and into an altogether different category of individual.
 The main thing though, is just to relax, it’ll probably never happen.

 A brief, but non-exhaustive list of terms: